Fife and Drum Inn Logo

 It’s also a “living history” museum, in the same spirit as Colonial Williamsburg and Jamestown Settlement, so you’ll see women traditionally working textiles, soldiers firing off muskets and cannons, a period-accurate Continental Army tent, and costumed interpreters portraying life on a working Colonial-era farm as it would have looked and felt over 240 years ago.

 If your plans include visiting the American Revolution Museum at Yorktown, Colonial Williamsburg, Jamestown Settlement, and the Yorktown Battlefield, purchase the Historic Triangle Ticket – it provides entrance to all locations for a discounted price over seven consecutive days.
-Another tip: National Park fee-free days are coming up on August 4th, September 23rd, and November 11th, 2023, when you can visit the Yorktown Battlefield area for free.
 Our insider tip: Park your car and use the free trolley for the day.

 Touring the Yorktown Battlefield